kinnala/scikit-fem/docs/howto.rst

    >>> dofs.facet
    {'u': array([26, 30, 39, 40])}

-The facets have their own numbering scheme starting from zero, however, the corresponding DOFs are offset by the total number of nodal DOFs.
+This element has one DOF per node and one DOF per facet.
+The facets have their own numbering scheme starting from zero, however, the corresponding DOFs are offset by the total number of nodal DOFs:

 .. doctest::